pivotal/LicenseFinder/README.md

 made.

 This file must be committed to version control.
-Rarely, you will have to manually resolve conflicts.
+Rarely, you will have to manually resolve conflicts in it.
 In this situation, keep in mind that each decision has an associated timestamp, and the decisions are processed top-to-bottom, with later decisions overwriting or appending to earlier decisions.

 The `license_finder report` command will output human-readable reports that you could send to your non-technical business partners, lawyers, etc.  You can